AJGreaves/familyhub/README.md

 - [Family Hub development planes PDF](static\pdf\family-hub-development-planes.pdf)

-This document was created during the planning phase of this project, the final website has some slight differences from what was planned.

-I included this document in the project to provide insight into the original planning and direction of the site during the planning stages.
+This document was created during the planning phase of this project.
+The final website has some slight differences from what was planned.
+But I included this document in the project to provide insight into the original planning and direction of the site during the planning stages.

 # Features